Nelkon01/tic-tac-toe/README.md

 ### Further Testing
 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge.
 Mozilla Firefox and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPad Pro, iPad Air, iPhone 13, iPhone 13pro Max, Samsung s20, & iPhone 14 .
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPad Pro, iPad Air, iPhone 13, iPhone 13pro Max, Infinix Note 12, Samsung s20, & iPhone 14.
 -   A large amount of testing was done to ensure that all links were working appropriately
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.